Protocols for Georeferencing the Specimens

-This flash tutorial from Symbiota provides a general description of how to use the georeferencing tools within the portals.
-The tutorial describes how to generally use batch georeferencing and data editing on the portal sites along with the GeoLocate Tool. contemporary
+The Symbiota bryophyte portal and lichen portal will be used to georeference the specimens.
+There is a flash tutorial on the Symbiota web site which provides a general description of how to use the georeferencing tools within the portals.
+The tutorial describes how to generally use batch georeferencing and data editing on the portal sites along with the GeoLocate Tool.

 Georeferencing and Data Editing Process

-How to Search and Edit Records for GeoLocate use
+How to Search and Edit Records for the GeoLocate Tool

-Alternative search options appear when the green plus button next to county.
-You are now able to search by family/genus and can access previously georeferenced records.
+1. To open the alternative search options choose the Green + sign to the right of the county field.
+This enables you to search by family/genus and to access previously georeferenced records.
 Normally the Query Form outputs records that have yet to be georeferenced.

-4. After making the edits, making sure there are now extra spaces or everything is transcribed accurately from the label onto the record data, save your edits.
-The button is located at the bottom of the screen
+4. After making the edits, making sure there are now extra spaces and everything is transcribed accurately from the label into the record data, save your edits.
+The Save Edits button is located at the bottom of the screen.

 5. You can also enter Section Township Range and verbatim coordinates if they are provided in the label data.
 Press the Tools option to open hidden fields for editing.